 The penetrating sealers are made from various resins:

 These sealers are all labeled “penetrating” sealers because they penetrate into the concrete and form a barrier that blocks out impurities and pollutants that can erode away or stain your concrete.
 They can be applied to damp or dry surfaces.
 The life span of these sealers can be 5 years or more and are very durable.

 Many people wonder why it’s important to seal concrete.
 For one, concrete is an investment.
 It doesn’t matter where it’s laid, whether it be for a home or a department store.
 It is wise to protect your investments so that it doesn’t end up costing you in the future.

 Sealing your concrete has aesthetic appeal.
+Some concrete sealers may darken the concrete.
 Acrylic resin-based sealers create a sort of “wet look” that can make the concrete look fresh and new.
 Some people may enjoy it, but others may not.
 Some “wet-look” sealers can color the concrete as well as seal it.